By Kahini Iyer Sep. 11, 2019

 A month later, when I huddled with my classmates and teachers around a boxy television set (these were the days before live updates on Twitter), watching those same towers crumble in a spectacular cloud of smoke as people jumped from its windows, it felt as if it was something out of a nightmare.
 How could these solid, upstanding buildings that I had seen a month earlier be gone?
 And how could such a thing be happening, not three hours from where we sat studying French and geometry?

-Today, exactly 18 years since that day, as I thought of where I was when the attack happened and was scrolling through tweets and tributes on Twitter, the news of another attack came in.
+Last year, as I thought of where I was when the attack happened and was scrolling through tweets and tributes on Twitter, the news of another attack came in.
 Afghanistan’s still-functional Taliban – an organisation separate from al-Qaeda that has allied with them – decided to mastermind a rocket explosion outside the American embassy in Kabul, shortly after midnight.
-The attack comes days after US President Donald Trump withdrew his controversial offer to have peace talks with the terrorist group, due to two car-bombings in Kabul that killed, among others, delegates on a NATO mission and an American soldier.
+The attack came days after US President Donald Trump withdrew his controversial offer to have peace talks with the terrorist group, due to two car-bombings in Kabul that killed, among others, delegates on a NATO mission and an American soldier.
 There appears to be no end in sight to a war that has ravaged Afghanistan since 2001, and defined the 21st century for the rest of the world.

-Thankfully, reports indicate no injuries from today’s Kabul blast.
+Thankfully, reports there were injuries from the Kabul blast.
 But the cancellation of peace talks is just one example of how the impact of terrorism goes beyond the idea of a body count.
-Its aim instead is to change our culture and way of life, and the message delivered by the Kabul blast is deliberate and clear: Nearly two decades after 9/11, we must still live in fear of terrorism.
+Its aim instead is to change our culture and way of life, and the message delivered by the 9/11 attacks even today is deliberate and clear: Nearly two decades after the 9/11 attacks, we must still live in fear of terrorism.
 We must still remove our shoes at airports and report unattended luggage; look sideways at “suspicious” foreigners and keep them out of our countries; and pursue an elusive ideal of security at the cost of freedom, like the amended Unlawful Activities Prevention Bill that allows the National Investigation Agency to declare individuals as terrorists without trial.

 Volkan Furuncu/Anadolu Agency/Getty Images